 Contrary to what many people think, there are numerous plants that thrive in full shade.
 These plants are typically defined as those that require only reflected, indirect light but not exposure to full sun.
 Full sun will often scorch these plants.
-But exactly what is full shade and how do you gauge full shade density?
+Exactly what is full shade and how do you gauge full shade density though?
 Keep reading to find out more.

 What is Full Shade?